emilypx/appfair.github.io/index.md

 ### How do I fork the `appfair/App` repository?

+Once you have set up your free `APP-ORG` organization that will represent the app, you can fork the repository by going to [https://github.com/appfair/App/fork](https://github.com/appfair/App/fork).
-See the GitHub documentation: [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+See the GitHub documentation: [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### What versioning scheme do App Fair apps use?